Professor Janis KELLY

 She has appeared in concert, recorded and performed with major orchestras on TV and radio in the UK, Europe and the US including the BBC Proms, Aix-en -Provence, Liceu, and for Chandos, TER and Virgin Classics.
 Recordings for television include Inspector Morse, Lewis and Endeavour.
 She also appears in the Hollywood movie The Life of David Gale.

-Janis has been teaching for over ten years with her studio including eminent singers and students here in the UK as well as in the USA and Europe and was invited to join the vocal faculty at the RCM in 2008 with her first pupil Sarah Jane Brandon winning the Kathleen Ferrier prize in 2009.
-Notable student successes continue in National and International competitions as well as establishing themselves as soloists on the International opera stage, oratorio, recitals and in the recording industry, and with major agents worldwide.
-These include Sarah Jane Brandon, Emilie Renard, Rhian Lois, Rosie Aldrige and Soraya Mafi.
+Janis has been teaching for over ten years with her studio including eminent singers and students in the UK, Europe and the US.
+She was invited to join the vocal faculty at the RCM in 2008.
+Her first pupil Sarah Jane Brandon won the Kathleen Ferrier prize in 2009.
+Other notable students establishing themselves as soloists on the International stage, and in the recording industry, with major agents worldwide include Emilie Renard, Rhian Lois, Rosie Aldridge, Soraya Mafi and Filipa Van Eck.

-She is in demand for masterclasses in appearing in Europe, New York and for LA Opera young Artists and was artistic advisor on the ENO Opera Works Course.
+Janis gives masterclasses with young artists’ programmes worldwide.
 Her directorial debut was with Grange Park Opera in a much acclaimed Cosi Fan Tutte followed by Iolanthe.
-Janis also directs scenes at the RCM as well as for Oxenfoord.
+Janis also directs scenes at the RCM as well as for Oxenfoord International Summer School.

 DVDs available include A History of Vocal Teaching, a unique film tracing her vocal lineage, and Singing in English a practical guide and personal experience of Catherine Lambert.
 Janis joined the RCM Vocal Faculty in 2008 and was appointed to a Personal Chair of Vocal Performance in February 2017.